 IX.
 Upcoming Events

-Election Center 34th Annual National Conference — Conference attendees will be inspired and energized as we head into the final stretch of the mid-term election year.
+Election Center 34th Annual National Conference — Attendees will be inspired and energized as we head into the final stretch of the mid-term election year.
 We will share substantive elections issues including crucial critical infrastructure information, new updates from the investing in elections project, elections in review, information on new voting systems, the vendor exhibit area where you can learn about new and innovative voting system support and much more!
 We will honor and celebrate the winners of the Election Center's acclaimed Professional Practices Papers' Program.
-It is also a platform in which election officials can share their successful practices.
+IT is also a platform in which election officials can share their successful practices.
 Award Winners will be announced at a session on Monday afternoon and you will take home all the best practices submitted on your own DVD.
 When: Aug.
 27-28.
 Where: New Orleans.

 National Election Security Summit — National, state and local election authorities will join officials from the U.S. Department of Homeland Security, U.S. Election Assistance Commission, Elections Infrastructure — Information Sharing and Analysis Center, security professionals, election experts, and other industry leaders to learn and share tangible best practices.
 These security discussions will provide attendees useable steps to mitigate threats and vulnerabilities as election authorities gear up for the 2018 mid-term elections.
 This is an event designed for election officials and is not open to the public and space is limited.
 When: September 10-11.
 Where: St. Louis, Missouri.